For Clinicians

 Measles Situation Update

-As of March 13, 2025, over 300 measles confirmed measles cases have been reported by 15 juridisctions in the U.S. This is already more than the number of measles cases in the U.S. in all of 2024.
-For more information please visit:
+As of June 5, 2025, 1,168 confirmed measles cases have been reported by 34 jurisdictions in the U.S. This is more than triple the number of measles cases in the U.S. in all of 2024.

-There have been 3 outbreaks (defined as 3 or more related cases) reported in 2025, and 93% of cases are outbreak-associated.
-For comparison, 16 outbreaks were reported during 2024 and 69% of cases (198 of 285) were outbreak-associated.
-As of March 11, five confirmed measles cases have been reported in California in 2025.
+There have been 17 outbreaks (defined as 3 or more related cases) reported in 2025, and 89% of cases are outbreak-associated.
+For comparison, 16 outbreaks were reported during 2024 and 69% of cases were outbreak-associated.
+As of June 9, 2025, 14 confirmed measles cases have been reported in California in 2025

 Actions Requested of Clinicians